jungmyung-lee/ljm-basketball-academy-web-platform/README.md

 ### Contact Form
 A structured inquiry form connected to a server API route, enabling parents to submit program questions or communication requests in an organized format.
+This feature is implemented using the **Resend Email API**, which delivers structured inquiry messages to the academy email account through a Next.js server route.

 <img src="./contact.gif" width="66%" />